lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Creating groups will allow us to apply different dynamics and constraints to the liquid and to the walls.

+..  container:: justify

-    Let us also print the atoms positions in a dump file:
+    Let us also print the atoms positions in a dump fileby adding the following line to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Minimization/input.lammps*

     dump mydmp all atom 1000 dump.lammpstrj